-The euroCRIS governing board is responsible for the strategy, policy and management of the organisation.
-It has an international composition and consists of a President, a Secretary, a Treasurer and ten other members.
-The term of office of the Board is two years: both acting Board members and regular members of euroCRIS can put their candidacy for (re)election in the biennial election process, which takes place by means of online voting.
-The composition of the current euroCRIS Board (2019-2020) is as follows:
+The euroCRIS Board is responsible for the strategy, policy and management of the organisation.
+It has an international composition and consists of a President, a Secretary, a Treasurer and seven other members.
+The term of office for the Board is two years: both acting Board members and regular members of euroCRIS can put their candidacy for (re)election in the biennial election process, which takes place by means of online voting.
+The composition of the current euroCRIS Board (2021-2022) is as follows:

-As President, Ed’s field of attention regards the strategic partnerships and international relations of euroCRIS.
+As a Board member, Ed’s activity focuses on the strategic partnerships and international relations of euroCRIS.

 Peter is a chartered accountant and has a master in business administration.
 He has been working as an external and internal auditor.
 From 2003 on he is working in the Radboud University and is amongst others responsible for the control department